SwedbankPay/developer.swedbankpay.com/payments/card/index.md

 **Seamless View**, **Redirect**, or **Direct** integration options." %}

 > **Seamless View** is our solution for a payment experience that is integrated directly on your website.
-The payment process will be executed in an iFrame on your page.
+The payment process will be executed in an `iframe` on your page.

 > **Redirect** will take the consumer to a Swedbank Pay hosted payment page